 The MSc in Acoustics and Music Technology (AMT) is a challenging and exciting taught Masters degree, hosted by the Acoustics and Audio Group, that provides a broad-based foundation in the technical, musical and multimedia applications of acoustics and modern music technology.

 The core of the programme, comprising 50% of the taught component, combines technical study in the science of acoustics, vibration, computer modelling and signal processing.
 The flexible design of the MSc then allows you to tailor the remaining 50% of your course choices so as to fit in with your academic interests and career objectives.
-You may choose to concentrate further on technical and mathematical subjects, or to dive into the stimulating world of creative music technology.
+You may choose to concentrate further on technical and scientific subjects related to acoustics and audio, or to dive into the stimulating world of creative music technology.
 It is also possible to combine option courses so as to explore both areas.

 Apply for a place on the MSc